 - Tabnine, on the other hand, prefers individualised language models that collaborate after thoroughly evaluating models of various sizes.
 Why?
 Because code prediction is a collection of distinct sub-problems that do not lend themselves to the monolithic model approach.

-- Tabnine discovered that combining specialised models significantly improves the precision and length of suggestions for their 1M+ users.
+- Tabnine an AI-powered code auto-completion tool discovered that combining specialised models significantly improves the precision and length of suggestions for their 1M+ users.

 A significant advantage of Tabnine’s approach is that it can use the appropriate tool for any code prediction task, and for most purposes, Tabnine’s smaller models provide excellent predictions quickly and efficiently.